ml5js/ml5-next-gen/documentation.md

   ]
   ```

-  [Here](https://github.com/tensorflow/tfjs-models/blob/master/face-landmarks-detection/mesh_map.jpg) is a diagram for the position of each keypoint (download and zoom in to see the index).
+  [Here is a diagram for the position of each keypoint](https://github.com/tensorflow/tfjs-models/blob/master/face-landmarks-detection/mesh_map.jpg) (download and zoom in to see the index numbers).

 #### faceMesh.detectStop()